chappidiRushi/serverBoilerplate/replit.md

 ## Getting Started

 ### 1. Environment Setup
 The server is already configured and running.
-Environment variables are automatically provided by Replit.
+Environment variables are automatically provided by

 ### 2. API Documentation
 Visit `http://localhost:3000/docs` to view the interactive API documentation with Swagger UI.